Quick Answer

 Maddie's tiny checklist

-- Pores?
-Add blur only where needed.
+- Pores or texture?
+Add silicone blur — but only where needed.

 How I Use Silicone Makeup on Oily Skin (So It Lasts)